yoratoni/celk/README.md

 and the first available public key in the list (wallet still full) is from the puzzle #130.
 - A difference between no public key and an available public key is the computation time, because, to convert the public key into a valid Bitcoin address, it is necessary to compute `3 * SHA-256 + RIPEMD-160 + BASE58` too, which takes a bit more time.
-- Now, the thing that always takes most of the computation time is the ECDSA algorithm..
+- Now, the thing that always takes most of the computation time is the SECP256K1 algorithm..

 Sources & Credits
 -----------------